System Design Space

 Recommendations

-Define frontend architecture explicitly: state contracts, data-fetching rules, error boundaries, and composition principles.
+Define frontend architecture explicitly: state contracts, data-loading rules, error boundaries, and composition principles.

-Maintain an approved stack policy for tools and libraries to reduce accidental complexity in larger teams.
+Maintain an approved stack for tools and libraries to reduce accidental complexity in larger teams.

 Connect technical choices to outcomes: LCP/INP, defect rate, release frequency, and frontend incident MTTR.

-Plan regular incremental upgrades of the React stack with automated regression and e2e validation.
+Plan regular incremental React-stack upgrades with automated regression and end-to-end checks.

 References